 Do not forget to align the handles of the cup with the horizontal axis.

 Now we are sure that all our elements are correctly and harmoniously arranged relative to each other.
 Use Align tools at every stage, it is a guarantee of high quality of your infographics.

 Equally important to be able to work with Shapes, and for this there is the Merge Shapes toolbar in the arsenal of the PowerPoint application (not lower than version 13).
 To find it, just select two objects and select the Merge Shapes toolbar in the Drawing Tools tab.

 Five functions will be available to you: Union, Combine, Fragment, Intersect, Subtract.
 Each function is responsible for a specific operation.
 I do not want to explain a lot, but I advise you to get some practice independently and remember them.

 After brief manipulations with the Merge Shapes tools, we can have such cup.

 Now, when our cup is ready, it's time to add shine to it, following the modern trend in infographics.
 Usually, for this purpose, I use small gradient and highlights.
-For example, for our cup, we will use gold gradient fill with parameters
+For example, for our cup, we will use gold gradient fill:

 Do not stop there, try, go forward and I am sure you can achieve more.